 Some patients may desire a “scooped” dorsum, while others may prefer a straight dorsum.
 Dr. Yoo will go over all of the patient’s options and often uses imaging in order to help patients visualize how they will look following surgery.

-Patients interested in rhinoplasty with an experienced and talented ethnic rhinoplasty surgeon should begin the process by contacting Dr. Yoo at his convenient Irvine, CA location and requesting a consultation.
+Patients interested in rhinoplasty with an experienced and talented ethnic rhinoplasty surgeon should begin the process by contacting Dr. Yoo at his convenient Orange County and Beverly Hills, CA locations and requesting a consultation.